Uberi/University-Notes/PHIL145/PHIL145.md

 * It must have premises.
 * It must have a conclusion.

-;wip: do the online quiz on LEARN, which should be up on LEARN, due Monday 9:25am

 # 15/1/14

 Assertions are the same thing as claims in this course - the terms are interchangeable.